Oat Milk: What Are Its Health Benefits?

 - 4 c. of water

-- Use the liquid as you would milk.
-You can use the leftovers in pastries and other baked goods.
+- Use the liquid as you would milk and you can use the leftovers in pastries and other baked goods

 Benefits of drinking oat milk